 In the movie, however, Bick Benedict (Rock Hudson) is with his wife Leslie (Elizabeth Taylor), the Mexican daughter-in-law, and the grandchildren.
 They have been seated, but when the owner, Sarge (played by Mickey Simpson) rudely refuses service to a Mexican family that came in after them, Bick protests.
 A slugfest with Sarge ensues, and the now elderly Bick ends up sprawled on the floor, unconscious.
 Sarge grabs his sign from the wall behind the cash register and throws it on top of Bick:

-TO REFUSE SERVICE
+WE RESERVE THE RIGHT TO REFUSE SERVICE TO ANYONE.

 So it was in certain parts of the United States in the days before the Civil Rights Act— and that sign, in the words of Don Graham, “was the most famous emblem of racial discrimination in that era.”
 (Graham, Giant, p.
 198)